ncsu-landscape-dynamics/pypops/README.md

 rm -rf build
 ```

-## Run Python code for testing separately
+## Run Python code for testing manually

+Assuming that you have a build from CMake,
-To run Python code from `tests` or any other script, use
+to run Python code from `tests` or any other script, use
 in the `build` directory (assuming nested one under source tree):

 ```